nathaniel-may/example-dal/README.md

 The Javascript example is written using ES6 classes and native promises.

-To install dependencies with npm, naviate to the js-es6 directory and run
+To install dependencies with npm, navigate to the js-es6 directory and run
 ```
 npm install
 ```